jmiramont/benchmarks_eusipco2023/README.md

 ### Adding a Matlab-based method

-Benchmarking matlab-based methods is possible thanks to the incorporated Matlab's python engine, that allows communication between python and a Matlab's session.
+Benchmarking Matlab-implemented methods is possible thanks to the incorporated Matlab's python engine, that allows communication between python and a Matlab's session.

 The Matlab function implementing your method must have a particular signature.
 For example, for a method with two input parameters should be: